Samsung Electronics flags 53% jump in Q2 profit, topping estimates

 Profits at its chip contract manufacturing and logic chip design businesses were likely to have improved too as operations at a storm-hit factory in Texas returned to normal, analysts said.

-Last month, U.S. memory chip rival Micron Technology Inc (MU.O) reported a quarterly profit that beat Wall Street estimates, and forecast current-quarter revenue above expectations. read more
+Last month, U.S. memory chip rival Micron Technology Inc reported a quarterly profit that beat Wall Street estimates, and forecast current-quarter revenue above expectations.

 Samsung’s smartphone shipments fell to about 59 million in April-June from about 76 million in the first quarter, according to Shinyoung Investment & Securities, as sales of its flagship model launched in the first quarter slowed.